blockchainsllc/in3-docs/docs/api-c.md

 bytes_t* bb_move_to_bytes(bytes_builder_t *bb);
 ```

-frees the builder and moves the content in a newly created bytes struct (which needs to be freed later).
+Frees the builder and moves the content in a newly created byte structure (which needs to be freed later).

 arguments:
 ```eval_rst